Tabishkh07/Abstract-Shoots/README.md

 This is a frontend website for a photography brand called **Abstract Shoots**.

-The web-site was half already made — I worked on improving it by updating visuals, enhancing user experience, and making the contact section more functional.
+This website was made according to the user's demand — I worked on improving it by updating visuals, enhancing user experience, and making the contact section more functional.

 ---